LORD-MicroStrain/mip_sdk/examples/cpp/7_series/gnss_ins/README.md

 ## GNSS Antenna Configuration

-***Please consult the device's user manual for more information on proper configuration of the antennas***</br>
+***Please consult the device's user manual for more information on proper configuration of the antennas***<br>
-This example requires connected dual antennas with proper configuration and a clear sky view.</br>
+This example requires connected dual antennas with proper configuration and a clear sky view.<br>
 The example configures dual-antenna GNSS setup for enhanced navigation accuracy and heading determination:

 | Antenna ID | Purpose                | Translation     | Description                                                           |